 What is wild rice?

 Wild rice, Minnesota’s State Official Grain, is almost as old as history itself.
-It is the seed of a grass that grows successfully in marshes and paddies in northern Minnesota.
+It is the seed of grass that grows successfully in marshes and paddies in northern Minnesota.

 This plant, now domesticated and grown commercially, is still often gathered from lakes in the traditional manner, especially by indigenous peoples in North America(Ojibwe, Chippewa, Sioux), who consider the grain a sacred component of their culture.

 The Ojibwe people call this plant manoomin and cook it in different ways.
 The wild rice could be cooked in broth, served with maple syrup, made into stuffing for wild birds( great for Thanksgiving stuffing also), salads, soups, and even desserts.

 Wild rice (affiliate link) is highly nutritional, rich in proteins and fiber, and low in fat.
 It contains potassium, phosphorus, and B vitamins.
 It has a chewy texture, and it is fantastic if you cook it first and then toss it in a little bit of butter.

 I would dare to consider wild rice as the "caviar" of gourmet grains.

 First of all, the flavor and texture are far superior to the commercially harvested hybrid version.
 Also, you will be supporting local agriculture, and your soup will have an authentic taste of Minnesota.

 In my opinion, wild rice soup should be Minnesota’s official dish.
-This soup could be easily put in the hot dish category, and nothing is more Minnesotan than that.
+A traditional wild rice soup could be easily put in the hot dish category, and nothing is more Minnesotan than that.

 Note: Please use REAL wild rice!

 I totally understand that wild rice is not a cheap ingredient and is also not easy to find.
 We are lucky that in Minnesota, it is available in most stores.
 Using other types of rice is not the same.

-I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you not to use white rice, brown rice, or a “blend of wild rice.”
+I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you not to use white rice, brown rice, or a "blend of wild rice mix."
 This blend has only a few grains of wild rice; the rest is white rice.

 REAL WILD RICE looks like this: